Lock0NStrat0s/TacoParserV2/README.md

   - Stores the address and coordinates in a CSV file

 2. GeoLocation:
-  - Finds the two Taco Bells that are the farthest apart from one another and shows the distance between them
+  - Finds the two Taco Bells that are the farthest apart from one another
+  - Shows the distance between them

 3. Unit Testing:
   - Checks if address, latitude and longitude match their respective values

 ## Install dependencies
 The following packages are installed from the NuGet Package Manager: